-In fact, organizations have frequently noticed public cloud bills that are two to three times higher than expectations.moving to the public cloud is a mistake.
+In fact, organizations have frequently noticed public cloud bills that are two to three times higher than expectations.
+This doesn't mean that moving to the public cloud is a mistake.
 The public cloud provides huge benefits in agility, responsiveness, simplified operations, and improved innovation.
 The mistake is assuming that migrating to the public cloud without implementing management, governance and automation will lead to cost savings.